api3dao/old-api3-docs/guides/api-integration.md

 For example, if your API operation returns an asset price given its ticker (e.g., `BTC`), you can specify the endpoint such that the requester provides the ticker as a parameter.
 The resulting endpoint would be a general one that returns prices for any kind of asset.
-On the other hand, you can hardcode `BTC` as the asset whose price will be returned (using [fixed operation parameters](#fixedoperationparameters)), which would make your endpoint a specific one that only returns the Bitcoin price.
+On the other hand, you can hardcode `BTC` as the asset whose price will be returned (using [fixed operation parameters](#fixedoperationparameters)), which would make your endpoint a specific one that only returns the BTC price.

 The recommended endpoint definition pattern is to create an endpoint for each API operation, and allow the requesters to provide all operation parameters themselves.
 This results in optimal flexibility, and essentially allows the requesters to use the entire API functionality on-chain.
 Normally, oracle integrations strive to hardcode as many API parameters as possible because passing these parameters on-chain results in a gas cost overhead.
-However, the Airnode protocol uses [templates](/request-response-protocol/template.md) (not to be confused with the OIS template we are using for this guide), which allows requesters to specify a large number of endpoint parameters at no additional gas cost.
+However, the Airnode protocol uses [templates](/request-response-protocol/template.md) (not to be confused with the OIS template we are using for this guide), which allow requesters to specify a large number of endpoint parameters at no additional gas cost.

 Note that there are some cases where you may not want to map endpoints to API operations one-to-one.
 For example, the API operation may have a parameter, `responseFormat`, that can take the values `JSON`/`XML` and determines in which format the API will respond to the call.